zeroduyao/ShareLoginLib/README.md

 # ShareLoginLib
 [![](https://jitpack.io/v/tianzhijiexian/ShareLoginLib.svg)](https://jitpack.io/#tianzhijiexian/ShareLoginLib)

 ShareLoginLib likes simple sharesdk or umeng in China .
-It is a tool to help developers to share their content (image , text or music ) to WeChat,Weibo and QQ.
+It is a tool to help developers to share their content (image , text or webpage ) to WeChat,Weibo and QQ.

 ![](./screenshot/logo.png)